Prof. Graham Ward (Oxon), Dr. Donovan O. Schaefer (University of Pennsylvania)

 “Epistemologies of Trauma: Narrative (Re)Construction as Ritual Knowledge.”
 Annual Ways of Knowing: Graduate Conference on Religion, Harvard Divinity School, USA (2015).

-In addition to his studies, Tyler serves as a peer reviewer for the academic journals Secularism and Nonreligion and the Journal for Critical Animal Studies.
-Tyler is also a former elected member of the Faculty's Graduate Joint Consultative Committees, Oxford's First People's Collective, and the Oxford Graduate Theological Society.
+In addition to his studies, Tyler has served as a peer reviewer for the academic journals Secularism and Nonreligion, the Journal for Critical Animal Studies and Perspectivas.
+Tyler is also a former elected member of the University of Oxford’s Faculty's Graduate Joint Consultative Committees, Oxford's First People's Collective, and the Oxford Graduate Theological Society.
 He is also a perpetual member of the Alpha Chi National Honor society, the North American Society for the Study of Religion, and the American Academy of Religion.

 Arthur Peacocke Graduate Scholar in Theology and Science Award, Exeter College, Oxford